dylanmarin/catan-ai/FINALPROJECT_README.md

 # TODO

 NEXT:
 making moves on your turn
-resource synergy of a settlement

 todo:
 HIGH:
 making moves

 MEDIUM:
 AI discarding resources
+resource synergy of a settlement
 Fix drawing in between placing settlements. something is up

 LOW:
+Fallback for if none of our logical options for placing the robber works Deciding not to play a robber when blocked
 Counting resources in bank before dealing out cards Bayesian inference on unplayed cards

 COMPLETED:

+4/10
+- finish robber placement function

 4/9:
 - initial road placement (naively in direction of next desired settlement)